Selection of students

 A new student may enrol as absent at the University of Tampere but he/she must verify the legal reason for doing so.
 Original documents attesting to the lawfulness of the absence (please see the list of documents below) should be posted to the University or presented at the Registrar’s Office (please see the opening times of the Registrar’s Office).

-NB.
-New international degree students should contact their programme coordinator before submitting the documents to the University.
+New international degree students should contact their Master programme international coordinator before submitting the documents to the University.

-If you have a lawful reason to be absent in the spring term only (e.g. your national service or maternity leave will start in January 2017), you may enrol as absent for the whole academic year.
-In such a case, you may change your enrolment as present in the spring term to enrolment as absent in the spring term if you do it by 13 January 2017.
+If you have a lawful reason to be absent in the spring term only (e.g. your national service or maternity leave will start in January 2018), you may enrol as absent for the whole academic year.
+In such a case, you may change your enrolment as present in the spring term to enrolment as absent in the spring term if you do it by 13 January 2018 (date to be confirmed).

 If you enrol as absent in the first year but do not submit the necessary documentation, you will lose your right to study.
 If you lose your right to study and would like to start your studies at a later point, you must apply for the restoration of the right to study.
 Restoring the right to study does not necessitate new participation in the admissions process.